 (1) a work prepared by an employee within the scope of his or her employment; or

 (2) a work specially ordered or commissioned for use as a contribution to a collective work, as a part of a motion picture or other audiovisual work, as a translation, as a supplementary work, as a compilation, as an instructional text, as a test, as answer material for a test, or as an atlas, if the parties expressly agree in a written instrument signed by them that the work shall be considered a work made for hire .

 Generally, if you create a work under the direction or authority of an employer, the employer is entitled to the copyright instead of the author.
-See the University of Pittsburgh Policy 11-02-02 on copyright for information about how works for hire are handled at Pitt.
+See Section IV.
+E. of the University of Pittsburgh Policy 11-02-02 on copyright for information about how works for hire are defined at Pitt.